roabraham/steganography/include/readme.md

 ## Usage

-Once the web application is installed on your web server, navigate to `index.html` and follow the instructions in your web browser.
-To use the application on large files (at least 10 MB but it actually depends on the performance of your system) you may have to adjust the limitations defined in `include/convert.php` file and in your `php.ini` file.
+Once the web application is installed on your web server, navigate to `convert.php` and follow the instructions in your web browser.
+To use the application on large files (at least 10 MB but it actually depends on the performance of your system) you may have to adjust the limitations defined in `convert.php` file and in your `php.ini` file.

 ## Embedding PHP steganography class in a different web application

-To _embed PHP steganography class_ in a separate web application, place `include/class.php_stego.php` file in your web application and include the class in the corresponding script as you can see bellow:
+To _embed PHP steganography class_ in a separate web application, place `class.php_stego.php` file in your web application and include the class in the corresponding script as you can see bellow:

 ```php
 require_once 'class.php_stego.php';